sudarshan4120/UniQBot/README.md

 - 🤖 Integration with Claude Haiku and GPT-3.5 language models for high-quality responses
 - 📊 Superior performance metrics with Claude outperforming GPT-3.5 in accuracy and coherence
 - 🌐 User-friendly web interface for real-time interaction
-- 📋 Proper citation of information sources in responses
 - 🔄 Response optimization through prompt engineering

 ## Table of Contents